MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 When more than one label policy is configured for a user, each with potentially different policy settings, the last policy setting is applied according to the order of the policies in the admin center.
 For more information, see [Label policy priority (order matters)](/microsoft-365/compliance/sensitivity-labels#label-policy-priority-order-matters)

 Label policy advanced settings are applied using the same logic, using the last policy setting.

+> [!NOTE]
+> The the current GA version, an exception exists for the [OutlookDefaultLabel](#set-a-different-default-label-for-outlook) advanced label policy setting, which enables you to set a different default label for Outlook.
+>
+> If you have conflicts for the [OutlookDefaultLabel](#set-a-different-default-label-for-outlook) setting, the configuration is taken from the first policy setting, according to the policy order in the admin center.
+>
+> This exception was removed as part of the [2.9.109.0](unifiedlabelingclient-version-release-history.md#version-291090-public-preview) public preview.

 #### Available advanced settings for label policies